aaronparker/aaronparker.github.io/_posts/2016-08-22-deploy-enterprise-subordinate-certificate-authority.md

 Before we go any further, remember that in setting up the Root CA, we [configured](http://stealthpuppy.com/wp-content/uploads/2016/08/14-Root-CA-Certificate-Services.png) the **Certificate Revocation List Distribution Point** using an alias to the issuing CA. In my case, I&#8217;ve configured a CNAME record - _crl.home.stealthpuppy.com_ to point to my issuing CA hostname - _issuingca.home.stealthpuppy.com_.

 Configure the alias in DNS now, so that it has time to propagate and be available for resolution when we configure the subordinate certificate request later.
-If this step is missed, you will receive &#8216;CRL unavailable&#8217; errors.
+If this step is missed, you will receive 'CRL unavailable&#8217; errors.

 ## Configuring&nbsp;Certificate Services